 The Best Baby Food Diet for Infant Gut Flora

 Current Health Canada and USDA guidelines suggest starting solids no earlier than 4 months and no later than 7 months.
-Introducing potentially allergy-provoking foods earlier is also suggested to give them the best chance of avoiding allergy.
-However, each child is unique and by tuning in to their needs you can determine the best baby food diet to start them on and when.
+Introducing potentially allergy-provoking foods earlier than traditionally recommended is now being suggested to give them the best chance of avoiding allergy.
+However, each child is unique and by tuning in to their needs and asking a few key questions, you can determine the best baby food diet to start them on and when.

-1. Are your child’s digestion and motor skills ready?
+1. Are baby's digestion and motor skills ready?

 With little direct evidence for the best time to transition to solid food, we only have a best guess based on what experts know about typical development and health outcomes.
 Current research suggests that the digestive system of most babies becomes mature enough to digest solids between 4 and 8 months of age.